XenitAB/xenitab.github.io/docs/xks/operator-guide/blast-radius.md

 ## Overwrite OPA blast radius in CI

-We are using Just Enough Administration (JEA) at Xenit and in many cases our admins don't have enough access to run Terraform plan/apply locally.
+We are using Just Enough Administration (JEA) at Xenit and in many cases our admins do not have enough access to run Terraform plan/apply locally.
 Instead we are forced to use our CI/CD systems to manage this for us.

-If you look at the `Makefile` you will see that we don't use any environment variables to overwrite the `OPA_BLAST_RADIUS` value.
+If you look at the `Makefile` you will see that we do not use any environment variables to overwrite the `OPA_BLAST_RADIUS` value.
 So how should we change the `OPA_BLAST_RADIUS` without having to update the pipeline file every time we want to overwrite the default value?

 Sadly here comes some magic, if you look in [https://github.com/XenitAB/azure-devops-templates/](https://github.com/XenitAB/azure-devops-templates/blob/594c374cb5418c415737fdb688049d4138f2d67f/terraform-docker/plan/main.yaml#L107)